codacy/docs/docs/repositories/security-monitor.md

     <tr>
       <td><img src="../images/security-monitor-red.png" alt="Red"></td>
       <td><strong>Codacy found security issues in this category</strong><br/><br/>
-          Click the category name to see the list of security issues in this category, and click the title of the issues to see more information about the issue.</td>
+          Click the category name to see the list of security issues in this category, and click the title of the issues to see more information about the issue.<br/><br/>
+          This status takes precedence over the yellow status, meaning that some code patterns in the category may be turned off.
+Fix the existing security issues to check if there are any code patterns turned off in this category.</td>
     </tr>
     <tr>
       <td rowspan="2"><img src="../images/security-monitor-yellow.png" alt="Yellow"></td>